imagekit-developer/imagekit-netlify/README.md

 ## Limitations

 - When external or third-party URLs are used instead of static assets in frameworks like `React` that do not generate HTML files after the build process or mutate the DOM on the client side, these URLs will not be replaced by ImageKit URLs.
+To address this issue, you can use the ImageKit client-side SDK, [imagekit-react](https://github.com/imagekit-developer/imagekit-react?tab=readme-ov-file#quick-examples) to serve third-party URLs through the ImageKit server.

 - Another limitation is that when base64 URLs are used for images, no separate request is made to the backend to fetch the images.
 As a result, these images cannot be replaced.